vbianchi/Mentori/BRAINSTORM.md

         -   **Proposal:** Implement the functionality for the "View \[artifact\_filename\] in Artifacts" button within `tool_result_for_chat` messages.
 Clicking this should smoothly highlight or open the relevant artifact in the Artifact Viewer panel.
 (Depends on Artifact Viewer refresh bug being addressed).
     -   **F. Agent Step Announcement Styling (Pending - from `prompt.txt` \[source: 27\]):**
         -   **Request:** Restyle agent step announcements (e.g., "Step X/Y: Description") to be boxed and include a copy button, similar to thoughts/tool outputs.
-        -   **Status:** Currently, step titles are not boxed and do not have individual copy buttons (though the entire step content can be selected/copied manually).
-They are, however, collapsible.
+        -   **Status:** Currently, step titles are not boxed and do not have individual copy buttons.
+They are collapsible.
         -   **Proposal:** Evaluate if boxing and adding a copy button to step titles is still desired or if the current collapsible title is sufficient.
 3.  **WARNING - PLAN FILE STATUS UPDATE (Low Priority):**
     -   **Issue:** Backend logs `Step X pattern not found in plan file ... for status update.`